When does daylight saving time change in France?

-The 2020 winter time changeover is scheduled for the night of Saturday 24 October to Sunday 25 October 2020.
-France will then artificially gain one hour of sleep on the Sunday in question, only to lose one hour of natural light in the evening.
-At 3 o'clock in the morning during the night from Saturday to Sunday, the hands will immediately go back to 3 o'clock.
-Winter time will then last for five months, until we return to summer time at the end of March 2021!
+The changeover to daylight saving time is scheduled for the night of the last Saturday in October to Sunday.
+France will then artificially gain an hour of sleep from that Sunday and lose an hour of natural light in the evening.
+At 3 a.m. on Saturday night, the hands will immediately move backward to 2 a.m.
+Daylight saving time will then last for seven months, until we switch back to Summer time again.

-The change to winter time in 2020 is also expected to be one of the last, as the European Union has been engaged for more than two years in a process designed to put an end to this much-discredited measure.
+The 2023 time changes should also be the last ones, as the European Union has been engaged for more than five years in a process that is supposed to put an end to this much-criticised measure.
 Following a proposal from the European Commission, the European Parliament voted to abolish the time change on 26 March 2019.
-In France, it is summer time, which could well be retained all year round.
-The decision has yet to be validated by all EU Member States.
-The measure will not come into force until 2021 at the earliest.
-Find all the answers to your questions about the 2020 time change below.
+In France, it is summer time that could well be retained throughout the year.
+The decision must still be validated by all EU Member States.
+The measure will not come into force until 2023 at the earliest.
+Find all the answers to your questions about the time change below.

 What is the origin of the time change in France?